MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-grouppolicy.md

 <!--/Scope-->
 <!--Description-->
-Available in the latest Windows 10 Insider Preview Build.
 Prevents the system from updating the Administrative Templates source files automatically when you open the Group Policy Object Editor.

 Administrators might want to use this if they are concerned about the amount of space used on the system volume of a DC.